Skip to content

 Summer is an excellent time to explore the wide-open spaces, charming gardens, and historical sites in Philadelphia’s Countryside, just a short drive from the city.

 In Bucks County, Peddler’s Village offers dining, boutique shopping, and seasonal events all summer.
 In August, celebrate Peach Month with themed treats and sidewalk sales from local businesses.
+Also, bring a hammer to make sounds at Ringing Rocks Park.

 Don’t let your summer adventures end here!
 Discover more Philadelphia experiences on our things to do page.

-Get exclusive news and updates in our monthly meetings newsletter.
+Sign up exclusive news and updates in our monthly meetings newsletter.

 Contact Information